merdok/homebridge-webos-tv/README.md

 - `pollingInterval` [optional]
 The TV state background polling interval in seconds. **Default: 5**
 - `tvService` [optional]
-Wheter to use the new TV service introduced in iOS 12.2.
+Wheter to use the new TV service.
 This way you can use the native iOS TV integration to control your TV.
-This is still in beta.  **Default: false**
+Requires iOS 12.2 or higher.  **Default: false**
 - `inputs` [optional]
 When using the new TV service the inputs will appear under the *Inputs* list, with the emulated service this will create switches for the inputs and apps of your choice. **Default: "" (disabled)**
   - Set an array of app IDs or objects as the value.
 An object needs to have the *appId* and *name* property